algolia/autocomplete/packages/website/docs/autocomplete-theme-classic.md

 - `.aa-ActiveOnly` displays an element only when the item is active
 - `.aa-DesktopOnly` displays an element only on desktop devices
+- `.aa-TouchOnly` displays an element only on touch devices

 ## Dark mode